 Today is a great day to celebrate a Happy Birthday Anniversary of Michigan Legend, Fielding Yost.
 Fielding Harris Yost was born on this day in Fairview, West Virginia in 1871.
-So, today is the one-hundred and forty-sixth anniversary of his birth.
+So, today is the one-hundred and forty-eighth anniversary of his birth.
 He was one of the early pioneers in the game of college football as a player and a coach.
 He got the “football” bug while playing the tackle position at West Virginia University.

 After earning his law degree from West Virginia, Yost became a “vagabond” coach who did four consecutive one-year stints at Ohio Wesleyan, Nebraska, Kansas and Stanford.
 He actually coached Stanford and San Jose State in 1900.
 He won championships at every school, but couldn’t “keep a job.”
 Yost lost the Stanford job because the school opted to hire only former players to coach their athletic teams.
 Fielding Yost finally found a home in 1901 when Michigan Athletic Director Charles Baird hired Yost to lead the Wolverine Football Program.
 The thirty-year old coach was happy to settle in Ann Arbor.